Yudi/DiscordChatExporter/.docs/Using-the-CLI.md

 Now we're ready to run the commands.
 The examples on this page follow the Windows file path format, change the file paths according to your system.

-On **Windows**, type the following command in your terminal of choice, then press ENTER to run it.
+On **Windows**, type the following command in your terminal of choice, then press <kbd>⏎ Enter</kbd> to run it.
 This will list all available subcommands and options.

 ```console
 DiscordChatExporter.Cli.exe